 This commandment comes directly on the heels of the commandments to bring offerings before the Lord.
 The placement of this commandment right before the story of Korah is by no accident.
 God is setting us up to tell us what Korah’s real sin was.
 We will go into that in the next Torah portion.
 For now, let’s break down the word “presumptuously.”
 When you think of this word, what do you think of or how do you define it?
 (Discuss.)
 You probably mentioned the word “assume” just like I did.
 And you would be right.
 The two words are intimately connected.
 Webster’s says that the word “presumptuous” is an adjective that describes someone who is “…arrogant or…overbold.”
 But in order to truly understand what that means, you have to go back to the root, which is “presume” or “assume,” both of which are virtually identical in meaning.
 Presume means to “take for granted; assume,” or to “take upon oneself; dare.”
-To assume is to “take for granted without proof” or to “take for oneself.”In the case of the upcoming Korah story, even though he was appointed to be a head of his clan and was a Levite, that was not enough.
+To assume is to “take for granted without proof” or to “take for oneself.”In the case of the upcoming Korah story, even though he was appointed to be ahead of his clan and was a Levite, that was not enough.
 He took it upon himself and assumed that he could take more authority than he was given.
 Korah tried to take the position that Yahweh reserved for Moses without proof that Yahweh was actually transferring the full authority of Moses to himself.
-He “assumed” that because of the circumstances that prevented the Israelites from going into the Promised Land, the defeat from the Amalekites and the pending 40-year Wilderness “prison” sentence, that Moses was no longer fit to lead.
+He “assumed” that because of the circumstances that prevented the Israelites from going into the Promised Land, the defeat from the Amalekites, and the pending 40-year Wilderness “prison” sentence, Moses was no longer fit to lead.
 Korah assumed he could and deserved to take the role of Moses without anything other than “situation” to back him up.
 This presumption was an act of “arrogance” and “overboldness” at the highest level…and this act of treason and rebellion would cost him and everyone with him their lives.

-In the Hebrew the word even takes on more meaning.
-The word “presumptuously” in the English is really two words in the Hebrew: “Ruhm” and “Yad,” which literally mean a “high hand.”
+In Hebrew, the word even takes on more meaning.
+The word “presumptuously” in English is really two words in Hebrew: “Ruhm” and “Yad,” which literally mean a “high hand.”
 It carries the idea of “lifting up” or “exalting” your hand over another.
-The hand is what is used in anointing.
+The hand is what is used in the anointing.
 So in the situation in the upcoming Korah story, Korah is lifting up his hand to anoint himself over the hand of Yahweh that anointed Moses.
 He assumes that he has the right to take Moses’ anointing and role because of the circumstances and negative judgment they just received.
 In doing so, he does not realize that he has just “raised his hand” against Yahweh Himself, and it will cost him his life.

-Can you think of a time in your life where you or someone else has assumed a role or position that did not belong to them, but they truly believed that it did?
+Can you think of a time in your life when you or someone else has assumed a role or position that did not belong to them, but they truly believed that it did?
 This can happen in any category of our lives.
 From marriage to a work environment to individual churches or ministries.
 We will deal with this subject more thoroughly in the next portion.
 Assuming, no matter how you define it, never turns out good for the one assuming.
 If we are going to assume a position in anything, we better make 100% sure that we are right and have Yahweh’s endorsement to do so as the results could be disastrous and even fatal, as in Korah’s case.

 VIOLATING THE SABBATH